 To begin, here is one you have certainly heard of already.
 In fact, tiger barbs are definitely the most popular choice nowadays, and they are super-easy to recognize.
 They feature an almost white body base color with some bold black stripes which are placed vertically across their bodies.

 On top of that, they have greatly vivid splashes of orange on their mouths as well as on the edges of their fins.

 When they reach their full adult size, this is usually around 3 inches.
-They compensate for their small size with being overly active, but they are also well-known for loving to nip fins on larger fish.
+They compensate for their small size by being overly active, but they are also well-known for loving to nip the fins of larger fish.

 Therefore, they may not be the most ideal solution for community tanks.
 If you can ensure them a space of at least 20 gallons, you should plan on adopting at least 6 tiger barbs to provide them a stable environment.